 Socttish Arch at the Penrose-Strawbridge Farm

-The arch is an almost semi-circular segment arch constructed in a wall of rubble stone.
+The arch is an almost semi-circular segmented arch constructed in a wall of faced stone.
 It appears to originally been designed as a doorway but the lower part of the opening was filled in at some time to the depth of about 2 feet.
 This construction is consistent with the arches built in Scotland during this time.

-Governor Keith's purpose for developing his plantation here was to convert grain into spirits and our architectural historian, Herb Levy, suggests that this arch may be a remnant of his attempt at building a distillery.
+Governor Keith's purpose for developing his plantation here was to "distill spirits and brew beer".
+Our architectural historian, Herb Levy, suggests that this arch may be a remnant of his attempt at building a distillery.

 The current barn sits about 50 feet back from the arch but the arch was used as part of the walls of the barn when it was built in 1839.
 The photo here, taken from near the Keith House in 1923 and looking southeast, shows the massive size of the original barn.
 You can just see the arch above the fence to the left of the 2nd tree from the left.